GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini/model_upgrades/text_classification/vertex_script/README.md

 - Metric: this eval uses a single deterministic metric "Accuracy" calculated by comparing model responses with ground truth labels.

-- Labeled evaluation dataset (dataset.jsonl) includes 6 records that represent products from different categories.
+- Labeled evaluation dataset (dataset.jsonl) is based [MAVE](https://github.com/google-research-datasets/MAVE/tree/main) dataset from Google Research.
+It includes 6 records that represent products from different categories.
 Each record provides two attributes which are wrapped in the `vars` object.
 This dataset structure allows Promptfoo to recognize variables that are needed to populate prompt templates, and ground truth labels used for scoring:
     - `product`: product name and description
     - `reference`: the name of correct product category which serves as the ground truth label